ayuusweetfish/AMPi/sample/README.md

 OGG=1 make -j4
 ```

-On startup, it may take up to a few seconds for the entire
-image to be loaded.
-Then the Act LED is turned on while the
+On startup, the Act LED is turned on while the data is being
-data is being decoded, and when the LED goes off the audio
-will start to play.
+decoded, and when the LED goes off the audio will start to play.

 ## Credits